Universal Operational Privacy in Distributed Quantum Sensing

 We have established a \emph{universal privacy condition} for distributed quantum sensing that provides an operational criterion for determining whether individual parameters are protected against untrusted parties.
-The proposed condition applies to arbitrary singular CFIMs, including those arising in realistic experimental implementations where optimal measurements may not be accessible.
+The proposed condition applies to arbitrary singular FIMs, including those arising in realistic experimental implementations where optimal measurements may not be accessible.
 We experimentally verified this condition using a distributed quantum sensing protocol that employs fewer photons than the number of encoded phases while achieving Heisenberg-scaled precision.
-These results demonstrate that privacy and quantum-enhanced precision can be simultaneously realized in practical quantum sensing networks.
+These results demonstrate that privacy and quantum-enhanced precision can be simultaneously realized in practical quantum {{sensor network}}s.

 Beyond the specific implementation reported here, our framework generalizes previous privacy conditions based on QFIMs~\cite{n.shettel,j.dejong,m.hassani,l.bugalho,a.junior,j.ho,u.alushi} by providing a measurement-independent criterion applicable to general experimental settings.
 The approach is broadly relevant across quantum sensing platforms, including photonic systems~\cite{e.roccia,e.polino2,m.kacprowicz,d.-h.kim,a.junior}, trapped ions~\cite{j.bate}, and superconducting circuits~\cite{j.zhang}.
-By unifying distributed sensing, multiparameter estimation with rank-greater-than-one singular CFIMs, and experimentally accessible privacy verification, our work establishes a general foundation for scalable and privacy-preserving quantum sensing networks.
+By unifying distributed sensing, multiparameter estimation with rank-greater-than-one singular FIMs, and experimentally accessible privacy verification, our work establishes a general foundation for scalable and privacy-preserving quantum {{sensor network}}s.